ConorPMullan/admin-front-end/README.md

     "eslint.validate": ["javascript"]
 ```

-- Navigate bcak to Settings and search for "Format On Save"
+- Navigate back to Settings and search for "Format On Save"
 - Tick the checkbox for the option "Editor: Format On Save"
 - Your editor should be setup to work with Prettier and VSCode :smile: